sulaweyo/hieralookup/README.md

 ===========

 A web service for doing hiera lookups based on facts that are handed over in the request.
-Highly stripped down from dalen/hieralookup but the credits go to him for the initial implementation!
+Highly stripped down from dalen/hieralookup so the main credits go to him for the initial implementation!

 I push a set of fact values instead of going to puppetdb as i don't have it in my env currently and i only need some values for my hierarachy in the first place.
 So i just push these over in the request and query hiera based on that.
+In this implementation there is just the kernel fact but it can obviously be extended to how many facts are required for any specific environment.

 Forward lookup
 --------------